SNCFdevelopers/wcs/src/components/tooltip/readme.md

 ## Accessibility guidelines 💡

-The component places necessary aria attribute on your target element (like the `wcs-button`) :
-- `aria-expanded`: set to true when popover is open, false when it is closed

 The problem is that impaired users may not be able to see what is the information provided by the tooltip.
 To solve this problem, the tooltip should be served with some aria attributes to make it accessible.

 Aria-features `wcs-tooltip` respect:
 - dismiss when the user presses the `Escape` key
 - has a `role=tooltip`
+- when set to `interactive` mode
  - `aria-expanded` on the targeted element: set to true when popover is open, false when it is closed

 Aria-features `wcs-tooltip` **does not respect with `wcs-button`**:
 - aria-controls => we cannot do it yet, we need to wait for Cross root ARIA - export ID (https://github.com/WICG/aom/blob/gh-pages/exportid-explainer.md)